The Wheels on the Bus: Tune and lyrics

 Modern versions of the song change the lyrics in the seventh verse to say the daddies on the bus go "I love you".
 This can be seen in the popular remake by the children’s show Cocomelon.

 Note that this version does not make any reference to the melody that is commonly attached to the song.

 Other recordings

 In 2002, American Madonna impersonator Michelle Chappel, under the stage name "Mad Donna", released a single which sampled the song, featuring a version of Madonna's 1998 song "Ray of Light" over which the classic children's song was sung.
 The single reached No. 17 in the United Kingdom and also made the charts elsewhere in Europe.

+In 2018, the YouTube channel Cocomelon - Nursery Rhymes uploaded a cover and music video of the song; this video has amassed more than nine billion views and is currently, as of July 2026, the second most viewed videos on the site of all time.

 The song also has lyrics in Swedish, Hjulen på bussen ("The Wheels on the Bus"), and among the artists who have recorded it are Pernilla Wahlgren in 1996.
+An example is linked here:

+A new recording of this song appears in Ms Rachel's debut album '"I'm So Happy" released 25th November, 2026.